 In this article

-Use this article to resolve issues where the CyberSight browser extension does not appear to install, causing limited visibility into websites details in the CyberSight dashboard.
+Use this article to resolve issues where the CyberSight browser extension does not appear to install, causing limited visibility into websites and category details in the CyberSight dashboard.

 - Windows Roaming Client v3.2.0 or higher